cinode/archive-doc/design/index.rst

 to those used in Kadmeila or trackerless torrent.
 There are following requirements to make this kind of network work efficiently:

-- Each client must have an unique id, ids shoould be distributted regularly across whole range of ids available in the network
+- Each client must have an unique id, ids should be distributted regularly across whole range of ids available in the network
 - Each content searched for must be addressed by